Bnyaoo/Planet-Bandit-JavaFX-FXGL/README.md

 and incorporate a save method
 - We need to add in our riddle system
 - We decided to change how the space mini-game works because the actual game itself is hard enough

+## Sprint 5 Comments:
+- In this sprint we were trying to combine all the game aspects, but we've realized it does not seem possible to combine Java Fx and FXGL, so we had to redo our sql login
+- Since we can't combine these different classes a lot of our work from the previous sprints were not used, but we left it in there to show the total amount of work we have completed.
+- Please run the Platformer class not the Gameplay class